HarryShomer/Hockey-Scraper/README.md

 data on a season by season level.
 It takes two arguments (by default the play-by-play is scraped, you need to specify whether or not you want to scrape the shifts):

-1. seasons - List of seasons you want to scrape (Note: A given season is referred to by the first of the two years it spans.
+1. 'seasons' - List of seasons you want to scrape (Note: A given season is referred to by the first of the two years it spans.
 So you would refer to the 2016-2017 season as 2016.

-2. if_shifts - Boolean indicating whether or not you want to scrape the shifts too
+2. 'if_shifts' - Boolean indicating whether or not you want to scrape the shifts too

 So let's say you want to get the play by play and shift data from the 2015-2016 and